Wimbledon final places and world number one ranking up for grabs on day 11

 Centre Court

-Elina Svitolina v Marketa VondrousovaOns Jabeur v SabalenkaMate Pavic/Lyudmyla Kichenok v Joran Vliegen/Xu Yifan
+Elina Svitolina v Marketa VondrousovaOns Jabeur v Aryna SabalenkaMate Pavic/Lyudmyla Kichenok v Joran Vliegen/Xu Yifan

 Court OneKevin Krawietz/Tim Puetz v Marcel Granollers/Horacio ZeballosWesley Koolhof/Neal Skupski v Rohan Bopanna/Matthew EbdenAlfie Hewett/Gordon Reid v Martin De La Puente/Gustavo FernandezVenus King/Yaroslava Shvedova v Cara Black/Caroline Wozniacki